vmware-tanzu/velero/site/content/docs/main/resource-filtering.md

 *Filter objects by namespace, type, or labels.*

 This page describes how to use the include and exclude flags with the `velero backup` and `velero restore` commands.
-Velero includes all objects in a backup or restore when no filtering options are used.
+By default Velero includes all objects in a backup or restore when no filtering options are used.

 ## Includes